gavrilovicluka/Gym-PTP/README.md

 Make sure you have the necessary libraries installed: `pip install -r requirements.txt`. \
 Run following command from root folder:
 ```
-uvicorn ml-service.main:app --reload
+uvicorn ml-service.main:app --reload --port 8001
 ```

-The ML prediction service will be running at: http://127.0.0.1:8000/.
-You can test the API endpoints and view the documentation (Swagger UI) at http://127.0.0.1:8000/docs.
+The ML prediction service will be running at: http://127.0.0.1:8001/.
+You can test the API endpoints and view the documentation (Swagger UI) at http://127.0.0.1:8001/docs.